-When BK Ultrasound systems are connected to a hospital network, BK Medical does not take any responsibility for computer viruses from the network that may infect the system.
+When the ultrasound system is connected to a hospital network, BK Medical does not take any responsibility for computer viruses from the network that may infect the system.

-Caution: CS-c1
+Caution CS-c1

 You must perform a virus check on any external storage medium (USB device or DVD) to make sure that it is virus-free before you connect it to the system.